 Consider purchasing a gun safe for your car.
 If you are carrying and decide to go to a restaurant or other establishment that does not allow guns to be brought in, you will need a safe place to keep your gun while inside.
 However, do not keep your gun in your car exclusively, as doing so risks the gun being stolen, and the gun will rust.

 When is a revolver barrel considered a snub nose?

+When the measurement of the revolver barrel is 2.5 inches or less, it is considered to be a snub nose revolver.
 There is some debate over this since there’s no definitive answer.
 Some say that since there is an apparent gap between 3′ and 4′ barrels that anything 3′ and under should be considered a snub nose.
 I mostly agree with that.
 Others will say anything 2.5′ and shorter is the snub nose.

 Revolvers, including snub nose revolvers, make excellent concealed carry handguns for personal defense and protection.
 Revolvers are known to be safer than other handguns.

 What’s the point of a snub nose?

 The snub nose revolver was designed specifically because there was a need for a close-quarters self-defense handgun that was compact, making it easy to conceal, and also able to be drawn quickly.

 Snub nose revolvers are excellent choices for concealed carry and home defense.
 Now you know the best snub nose revolvers on the market.
 Enjoy.